 You can also use questions to help narrow things down, if this is not too stressful.
 Instead of bombarding someone with lots of ideas you could try one idea at a time eg. ‘is it a drink or is it something else?’
 If it’s something else then keep going with gentle questioning.
 Sometimes however it is just not possible to get to the word and it’s important for you both to be OK with the fact that this happens now and then.

 When someone is in the advanced stages of dementia it can feel like there is no way to communicate but there are things you can try to help you connect ‘in the moment’.
 It helps to take the focus away from verbal communication but to value other ways of connecting such as eye contact, facial expression, gentle touch.
 Sometimes people make sounds/vocalisations and it is thought that these might be attempts to engage.
 Knowing this might help you to respond non-verbally to encourage an ‘interaction’ between you.
 Sometimes it is about shifting what we think as meaningful communication.

 And finally it’s important to remember that not everything will work all of the time and that’s OK.

-If you’re helping to take care of a friend or family member living with dementia, our charity is here for you.
-We provide free one and three-day courses led by healthcare professionals.
-You’ll learn about the different types of dementia, maintaining you own wellbeing, and how to build your resilience while caring for someone with dementia.
-For more information please get in touch with us by calling 020 3096 7895 or emailing us at firstname.lastname@example.org.
+If you’re helping to take care of a parter, friend or family member living with dementia, our charity is here for you.
+We provide free one and three-day courses led by healthcare professionals with experience of supporting people with dementia and their families.
+Our courses offer a supportive environment to learn about the different types of dementia, maintaining you own wellbeing, and how to build your resilience while caring for someone with dementia.
+You can find more information and book your free place on our website, by calling 020 3096 7895, or emailing us at email@example.com.